hbctraining/bioinformatics_online/guidelines/for_instructors.md

      * Help the troubleshooter with questions from class (use your judgement to prioritize this over monitoring)
      * Avoid students sending message in the chat room (it will notify everyone, and is disruptive).
 Only allow them to send private message to troubleshooter.
      * Initiate a quick survey after 1st session, and ask students what technical problem they encountered.
+     * Take a break at least every one hour
 * Troubleshooter
      * Watch Zoom Chat or PollEverywhere for questions and categorize them into 3 groups.
           1. Save some for end of class (feel free to summarize)